-USDA raised the 2022 total red meat and poultry production forecast from last month to 106.38 bil. lbs., saying higher beef and broiler production more than offset a reduction in pork and turkey production.
+Looking ahead to 2024, USDA raised the red meat and poultry production forecast to 106.53 billion lbs. on higher beef and turkey production which more than offsets lower broiler production.

 Beef production was raised to 25.17 billion, which USDA said reflects higher expected placements in late 2023 and early 2024.
 In additional to these cattle, which are expected to be slaughtered during 2024, USDA said cow slaughter is also expected to be higher for the first part of 2024.

 Pork production, at 27.34 billion lbs., was unchanged from July.

 USDA raised turkey production slightly for early 2024, to 5.65 billion lbs.
 Growth in broiler production is slowed with lower prices expected to reduce producer margins.
 USDA estimates 2024 broiler production at 47.47 billion lbs.
 The 2024 egg production estimate of 9.53 billion doz. eggs was also lowered due to a slower pace of egg production growth in 2023.

 Regarding milk production, USDA raised the forecasts for both 2023 and 2024 to 227.90 billion lbs. and 230.5 billion lbs., respectively.
 USDA noted the cow inventory was lowered for both years based on the July 1 dairy cow inventory and heifer retention data provided in the recent “Cattle” report, as well as the average cow inventory data in the latest “Milk Production” report.

 Cattle price forecasts for 2023 and 2024 were raised to $178.50/cwt. and $186.00/cwt., respectively, on continued firm packer demand.
 The 2023 hog price forecast was raised to $62.20/cwt. on current price strength, but USDA left the 2024 price forecast unchanged.